-The microprocessor controls the analog output giving the visibility directly (vis=0100 meters gives 0.5 Volt, and up to 5 Volt at 1000 meters by 20mV steps).
+The microprocessor controls the analog output giving the visibility directly (vis=1000 meters gives 1 Volt, and vis=0500 meters gives 0.5 Volt etc. up to 4 Volt at 4000 meters by 20mV steps).
 While temporal measurement errors such as sensor saturations by sunlight or reflections from an object it the sensitive zone like an insect of fallen snow covering the front, the sensor outputs 5 Volt as an error code.
-The analog output is refreshed at each every 1 second after once the voltage is dropped to 0 volt.
+The analog output is refreshed at each every 30 seconds after once the voltage is dropped to 0 volt.